 Is this the end of your perfectly planned day in Japan's beautiful ancient capital?!

 It doesn't have to be!
 Just load up your knowledge store in advance on sightseeing places that are well-protected from bad weather, and you'll be all set!
 A few examples would be places like covered shrines, popular indoor activity facilities, and shopping arcades.

-1) Nanzen-Ji: Great for leisurely walks even in the rain
+1. Nanzen-Ji: Great for a stroll even in the rain

 Nanzen-Ji is a shrine located in Kyoto, known for its massive compound and wide pathways.
 Even if one were to walk around with an open umbrella to fend off the elements, there's no need to worry about space constraints and the experience will be every bit as relaxing and enjoyable as it would be in good weather.